cksource/mrgit/README.md

 --resolver-default-branch   The branch name to use if not specified in mgit.json dependencies.

                             Default: 'master'

+--ignore                    Ignores packages with names matching the given glob.

+                            Default: null

+--scope                     Restricts the scope to package names matching the given glob.

+                            Default: null
 ```

 All these options can also be specified in `mgit.json` (options passed through CLI takes precedence):